Kev-Index/Flashcards/README.md

 - [ ] User can edit existing flashcard
 - [ ] User can add multiple choice answers in the creation screen

 ## Lab 1

 ### App Description
-A flashcard app that alternates between a question and an answer
+A flashcard app that alternates between a question and an answer.

 ### App Walk-though